maybeLx/MVSFormerPlusPlus/README.md

 ```

 ## Test on your own data
 Our MVSFormer++ requires camera parameters and view selection file.
-If you do not have them, you can use 'Colmap' to estimate cameras and convert them to MVSNet format by 'colmap2mvsnet.py'.
+If you do not have them, you can use `Colmap` to estimate cameras and convert them to MVSNet format by `colmap2mvsnet.py`.
 Please arrange your files as follows.
 ```
 - <dense_folder>
     - images_col  # input images of Colmap